What is it?

 It's important to note, that the company that is being spoofed has nothing to do with the scam.
 Their name is just being used to trick you into "takiing the bait."

-If you receive email soliciting confidential information such as your password, Social Security Number, credit card number or other sensitive information, with instructions to send it via email, this is likely a scam.
+If you receive email soliciting confidential information such as your password, Social Security Number, credit card number or other sensitive information, with instructions to send it via email or click on a link, this may be a scam.
 Email messages travel over the Internet in an insecure manner, and you should never send sensitive information in an email.
 Notre Dame will NEVER request this information from you via e-mail.
-You can view some sample phishing scam messages here.
+You can see some recent examples of phishing messages that we know were received by ND accounts at oit.nd.edu/phish-bowl.

 Scam tactics are increasingly sophisticated and change rapidly.
 Even if a request looks genuine, be skeptical and look for one or more of these warning flags: